mendhak/angular-dynamic-configuration-with-auth0/README.md

 npm --prefix frontend start
 ```

-Run the API in a separate terminal window.
+In a separate terminal window, run the API

 ```